MahmoudShawkyy/MahmoudShawkyy/README.md

 I am Mahmoud Shawky, An Engineering Student at CSED at Mansoura University , I am intersted in Competitive Programming, Data Science and Open Source Projects .

-In addition to coding, I like watching movies and series, watching soccer matches and Playing video games
+In addition to coding, I like Playing Chess, watching movies and series and watching soccer matches

 That's pretty much all there is to it 😃.